TCummings03/Capstone-Final-Project/README.md

 ![Lower Decile](https://github.com/TCummings03/Capstone-Data-Story/blob/master/Images/Bottom10.png)

-From the plot above, we can tell that there is a drastic different in terms of median sqft price.
+From the plot above, we can tell that there is a drastic difference in terms of median sqft price.
 Whereas the top decile consisted of a median price around $3, the median price for the lower decile looks to be around $1 per square foot.
 However, we also know that from looking at our plot of deciles by locality, that these cheaper priced listings are located farther from DC proper.
 Another interesting thing to note about this plot is that compared to the top decile plot, most of the localities appear to have listings that are relatively similar in price with smaller boxes and whiskers.

 3. Bedrooms and Bathrooms

 Another important factor that affects the rental price is the number of bedrooms and bedrooms.
-Let's take a closer look at the marginal prices of these to see how much and extra bedroom or bathroom affects the rental price.
+Let's take a closer look at the marginal prices of these to see how much an extra bedroom or bathroom affects the rental price.
 For this, we will look at the median prices:

 ![Bedrooms](https://github.com/TCummings03/Capstone-Data-Story/blob/master/Images/Bedrooms.png)